 Madewell’s Sidewalk Sneaker line includes vegan canvas options for men and women.
 Perfect for travel or days spent on your feet, the style also incorporates a plush insole for added comfort.

 English footwear brand Reebok joined the vegan movement last summer with the release of its Corn + Cotton collection.
-The line includes a classic sneaker silhouette done in a 100% vegan construction, including uppers crafted entirely of cotton and a biobased sole derived from corn.
-Retailing for $90, the sneakers come in four earthy colorways, including a muted lavender and green, and are available in men and women’s sizes.
+The line includes a classic sneaker silhouette done in a 100% vegan construction, including uppers crafted entirely of cotton and a bio-based sole derived from corn.
+Retailing for $90, the sneakers come in four earthy colorways, including a muted lavender and green.
+They are available in men and women’s sizes.

 Not only has Toms adapted its famous slip-on style, but also a range of sandals and sneakers in all-vegan constructions.
 The animal-friendly options are available in men’s, women’s and kids’ sizing.
-Since the brand’s inception in 2006, it has donated one pair of shoes to a child in need for every pair sold, with over 86 million pairs donated to date.
+Since the brand’s inception in 2006, it has donated one pair of shoes to a child in need for every pair sold.
+Over 86 million pairs have been donated to date.

 All products featured have been independently selected and curated by our editorial team.
 If you buy something through the links included on our site, FN may earn a commission.